2.2 Administration and governance of youth volunteering

 With the Federal Youth Promotion Act (Bundes-Jugendförderungsgesetz), the financial support of youth organisation is given and thus, an appropriate infrastructure for voluntary engagement is provided.
 Particularly the organised youth work is managed by volunteers.

 In accordance with the youth strategy, processes for an improved quality assurance in youth work have been launched. aufZAQ certifies training courses for people working in extracurricular youth work.

 - Austrian Council for Voluntary Work (presented in the Section cross-sectoral cooparation)

 - Non-governmental actors

-TheDepartment for Families and Youth at the Federal Chancellery, responsible for youth affairs, and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection, responsible for voluntary engagement, are the main actors responsible for voluntary activities on the federal level.
+TheDepartment for Family and Youth at the Federal Chancellery, responsible for youth affairs, and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection, responsible for voluntary engagement, are the main actors responsible for voluntary activities on the federal level.
 Their cooperation with each other and other Ministries and actors of youth and voluntary affairs sets the foundation for a successful youth volunteering policy.

 Regional Level: federal state's youth units

 Youth volunteering is furthermore co-determined and promoted by the competent Departments of the Federal States.

 There are many different nongovernmental actors in every field of voluntary activities of young people in Austria, which range from emergency response to sports.
 The main youth NGOs are member organisations of the Austrian Youth Council(Bundesjugendvertretung).
 A list of these youth NGOs can be found on the webpage of this umbrella organisation.